ranjithhd/Beginner-Guide-to-controller-area-network--CAN-CANFD/Day-1/Readme.md

 | **Applications** | Transmission airbags, antilock braking, Electric power steering | Steering wheel, seat, engine, Door | Camera and video connections | Steering by wire control, Anti-lock braking system | IP Cameras, Radar, Infotainment |

+### CAN arbitration be used for same ID?

+Two node on the network are not allowed to send messages with same id.
+If two nodes try to send messages with same id at the same time arbitration will not work.
+Instead, one of the transmitting  nodes will detect that his message is distorted outside of the arbitration field.

+## Day 1: Activity-2

+2. What are the different parameters to look in automotive.

+### CAN:

+•	Airbags

+•	ABS

+•	Cratie control

+•	Transmissions

+•	Transmitters

+•	Hybrid vehicle charging systems

+•	Audio/sound systems

+•	Suspension systems

+•	Power steering

+•	In-vehicle information system

+### LIN:

+•	Electric windows

+•	Door locks

+•	Lights

+•	Power seat controllers

+•	Rear view mirror control

+### Flexray

+•	Safety components

+•	Active suspension system

+•	High performance transmission

+•	Traction control  system

+•	Sensor components

+•	Steering wheel control

+### Ethernet:

+•	Cellular network communication

+•	Radios

+•	High resolution cameras

+•	In vehicle information system

+•	Instrument chuster

+## Day-1 Activity-3
+### Can two frames have same arbitration address? if yes, why? if not why not?

+No two nodes may transmit the same arbitration field.
+There is one exception to this rule, if the message contains no data, then any node can transmit that message.
+Since the bus is wired and dominant bit is logically 0, it follows that the message with numerically lowest arbitration field will win the arbitration.
+If two nodes try to send a message with the same ID at the same time, arbitration will not work.
+Instead one of the transmitting nodes will detect that his message is distorted outside of the arbitration field.

+## Day-1 Activity-5

+### CAN standard and extended frame format, understand each parameter in the frame.

+#### Standard CAN vs Extended CAN

+In 1991, Originally Bosch released CAN specification CAN 2.0 for passenger Vehicles which explains 11- bit identifier frame architecture but later on it divided into CAN 2.0(A) which is named as standard CAN be used in passenger cars dealing with 11-bit Identifier while other is CAN2.0(B) which is known as extended CAN be used in heavy vehicles like Buses and Trucks it deals with 29-bit Identifier.
+So the basic difference in both standard at message Identifier field.
+CAN2.0A for Standard Frame Format for Passenger Vehicles CAN2.0B for Extended Frame Format for Heavy Vehicles

+#### Standard or Classical CAN Frame

+The standard frame format is specified in can Specification CAN2.0(A) by Robert Bosch.
+See below table for frame fields,sub-fields and its role in CAN Frame-

+Table 1: Frame Format For Standard CAN